 - Confirm that there is nothing restricting the airflow to the system.
 Replace the furnace or air handler's filter as well as any return air filters.
 Open all the registers completely and confirm that they are not obstructed by furniture or drapes.

-- Call Peitz Service Experts Heating & Air Conditioning.
+- Call Peitz Service Experts.
 The air conditioning system needs to be serviced by a professional that is NATE-certified to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.